probinso/color-pollution/README.md

 Traditionally, the term *color* refers to **human visible light**.
 Although this is a very limited definition, it establishes a good starting point for understanding perception of color.
 Because of this, the first sensor system we will discuss is the human eye, it's evolution and design.
 Next we will discuss imitating sensor systems like cameras and telescopes which will lead to a discussion about metamerism and RGB color mapping.
 Finally, we will discuss ways to express and communicate color like CIE charts and other color mapping options.

 ## Human Eye
-The human eye is a focusing lens containing cone cells of three types that act as sensors of electromagnetic radiation.
+The human eye refracts electromagnetic radiation at the cornia, through a focusing lens, and projects an inverted image of the world onto a the fovia, containing rod cells and cone cells of three types that act as sensors of electromagnetic radiation.
 L-cone, M-cone, S-cone cells have peak sensor response around wavelengths perceived as red, green, and blue light respectively.
 The spectra rendered by these cone cells in the human eye span ~400nm-700nm.

 ![Human Eye](http://cdn.picturecorrect.com/wp-content/uploads/2015/02/image-sensors-11.jpg)